Honda D16 Engine – Everything You Need To Know

 Many Honda fanboys will argue that the D16 never matched the legacy of the B16.
-Honda initially had economic benefits as the main priority when they created the D16, where the B16 was more performance-oriented.
+Honda initially had economic benefits as the main priority when they created the D16, whereas the B16 was more performance-oriented from the start.

-The cylinder block and cylinder head on the D16 are cast aluminium, with an inline-four configuration and SOHC, DOHC, VTEC, and non-VTEC variations.
+The cylinder block and cylinder head on the D16 is cast aluminium, with an inline-four configuration and SOHC, DOHC, VTEC, and non-VTEC variations.

-Although it was only capable of 103 hp initially, Honda later revised the engine to reach its maximum power in its stock form of 130 hp, with torque output ranging between 99 ft/lb through to 116 ft/lb.
+Although it was only capable of 103 hp initially, Honda later revised the engine to reach its maximum power in its stock form of 130 hp, with torque output ranging between 99 lb ft through to 116 lb ft.